sigristarisa/front-end-tech-test/README.md

 ## Finished

 When you've finished, upload it to repository or zip it.
-Then send the link/file to thomas@hirespace.com.
+Then send the link/zip to the contact email.

-If you have any questions; also feel free to email me and I'll get back to you as soon as possible.
+If you have any questions; feel free to email me at thomas@hirespace.com and I'll get back to you as soon as possible.